TriplyDB/Documentation/docs/triply-client-js/index.md

 Returns the current user.

 The current user is the one that is associated with the current API token.
-This only works if an API Token was specified when creating the client object.
+This only works if an API token was specified when creating the client object.

 This method is identical to [`Client.getAccount()`](#clientgetaccount).